TheTypoMaster/gray.net.au/posts/2009/01/26/The_great_fishing_scam_begins.rst

 .. title: The great fishing scam begins
 .. slug: The_great_fishing_scam_begins
 .. date: 2009-01-26 14:24:42 UTC+10:00
-.. tags: James,blog
+.. tags: fish tank,blog
-.. category:
+.. category: James
 .. link:

 Call is fate, call it a disaster but my freshwater aquarium is no